hypersign-protocol/zk-kyc-using-ibc/README.md

-# Introduction
+# Cross-Chain privacy preserving KYC using Zero knowledge proof (zkp) and Interblockchain Communication (IBC) for Cosmos

-## Cross-Chain privacy preserving KYC using Zero knowledge proof (zkp) and Interchain Communication (IBC) for Cosmos
+### Introduction

 One of the reason people have always been skeptical to use Web3 or Blockchain technology (including cyrpto currencies), is that lack of regulations.
 Partly because, cryptocurrency usecase is very tightly coupled with this tech stack.
 There has always been a push back from regulatory bodies citing issues like money laundering and terror financing.
 Lately, many government bodies have understood that banning this usecase or the tech itself, is not the right solution to solve those problems.
 Instead, working on proper law and regulations which not only solve the above state problems but solve them in web3 way - with atmost privacy, data security and data ownership.
 Markets in Crypto-Assets (MiCA) being one such regulatory body of European Union (EU) has voted for the [law](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3725395) that allows providers of digital wallets and other crypto services to sell their products across the EU, if they register with national authorities.
 Which paves the way for usecases like [regulated token launches](https://news.law.fordham.edu/jcfl/2023/02/06/an-overview-of-the-eu-crypto-asset-regulatory-framework-mica/), identity based voting in DAOs (Vitalik's blog -  [ Moving beyon coin voting governance](https://vitalik.ca/general/2021/08/16/voting3.html)), [NFT Identity](https://delphilabs.notion.site/NFT-Identity-5a6c1afdce6646d6b21f1184502ae039) etc.